How to boost your searchability and ultimately your sales potential

 European Wool Carder Bee on Alert by John Kimbler on 500px.com

-When brainstorming keywords, many photographers like to think in general terms and then home in on the specifics (or vice versa, starting specific and moving onto general).
-For example, if you were to keyword John Kimbler’s photograph of a bee, above, you would start generally with terms like “insect” and then get progressively more detailed as you go, adding words like “bee” and “wool carder bee”.
+When brainstorming keywords, photographers like to think in general terms and then home in on the specifics (or vice versa, starting specific and moving onto general).
+For example, if you were to keyword John Kimbler’s photograph of a bee, above, you would start generally with terms like “insect” and then get progressively more detailed as you go, adding words like “bee” and “ carder bee”.

 Specific keywords are powerful because they directly target your potential clients.
 One buyer might search generally for a photo of a bee, but they’ll end up with pages and pages of search results.
-Another client, on the other hand, might be specifically for this kind of bee so their search would specify “wood carder bee”.
+Another client, on the other hand, might be looking specifically for this kind of bee so their search would specify “ carder bee”.
 In that case, the search results would be much less saturated, and your photo would have a good chance of showing up near the top and getting discovered.
 This is just one example, but it applies to almost any photo, whether it’s of an insect, an animal, or a person.

 Of course, general keywords are just as important because most buyers will include them in their searches, but the specific keywords are where you have the best chance of ranking high in those results.
 You can always run a search on 500px, Getty Images, or Google using your keywords and see where your photos show up in the results; if they aren’t ranking high, you might need to take a more detailed approach.